ethan-ck/Alexandria/PC  Hardware Management/Network Cables.md

 		- 8 Connectors, supports up to 4 pairs
 		- Using a locking tab to keep a connector secure
 		- Ethernet

+- Twisted Pair Advantages and Disadvantages
+	- Advantages
+		- Cheaper than the other cables
+		- Easy to install, flexible, and lightweight
+		- Very common
+	- Disadvantages
+		- Cheap
+		- Susceptible to EMI
+		- low bandwidth
+		- vulnerable to damage and security issues

 - Cable Tips
 	- Use a crimping tool designed for RJ45 connectors to attach it to the UTP cable